liamoconnor87/local_directory/README.md

 ![image](README_files/images/homepage.png)

-The sole goal of the Local Directory App is to bring indepentantly owned local businesses to its users.
+The sole goal of the Local Directory App is to bring independently owned local businesses to its users.
-Users will be able to search for a sepcific type of business in their area from the Local Directory App's Database and the app will return its results.
+Users will be able to search for a specific type of business in their area from the Local Directory App's Database and the app will return its results.
 Users can also register their own business, update that information and even delete it from our database should they want to.

 UX
 ====